tawoods-2/cybersecurity-projects/README.md

 ### Example Output
 Paid 1000.00 of which 125.00 was interest Now I owe 49125.00 Paid 1000.00 of which 122.81 was interest Now I owe 48247.81 ...
-The last payment is 850.23 You paif off the loan in 24 months
+The last payment is 850.23 You paid off the loan in 24 months

 ### Skills Demonstrated
 - User input handling